OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # the response skips on the ok)
      triggerOkForM29: true

+     # Percentage of resend requests among all sent lines that should be considered critical
+     resendRatioThreshold: 10

      capabilities:

        # Whether to enable temperature autoreport in the firmware if its support is detected